SearchSG/dev-portal-admin-portal-docs/concepts.md

-## Key Concepts - How does SearchSG Work?
+## Key Concepts - How does SearchSG Admin Portal Work?

 ### Project (Tenant)